Checklist for selling a house

 Home staging can significantly impact your home's sale.
 Professional stagers are adept at showcasing your home's strengths while downplaying its weaknesses.
 Staging involves furnishing and styling the home neatly without distracting personal items.
 Potential buyers should be able to picture themselves living in the listed home.
 If professional staging isn't in your budget, consider rearranging furniture using neutral decor.

-8. Get good photos of your house
+Take quality photos of your house

 Quality photographs are essential to a successful home sale as most buyers start their search online.
 While taking photos of your home may seem simple, quality real estate photos require a skilled hand.

 Some real estate services can help connect you with a professional photographer, particularly one with real estate photography experience who will find your home's best angles and optimal lighting.
-Professional photographs ensure that your home's best foot is being put forward, making potential buyers eager to see it in person.

-9. Marketing your house and attracting buyers
+Marketing your house

 Effective marketing is how you'll attract buyers.
 You can use social media to reach a wide audience, but a real estate agent can access the MLS, which is the Multiple Listing Service.
 The MLS is a database of real estate listings that real estate brokers create to share information.
 Other agents in the area have access to the MLS, and they bring their buyers to view your house.

-10. Show the house
+Show the house

 Regarding scheduling showings, you'll need to be flexible with your schedule.
 Be sure to keep the house clean and ready for a viewing at a moment's notice.
 You may want to start by hosting an open house event to attract potential buyers.

-11. Consider any legal and financial obligations
+Consider any legal and financial obligations

-12. Negotiating offers and closing the sale
+Negotiating offers and closing the sale

-As purchase offers start coming in, evaluate them carefully.
+As purchase offers come in, evaluate them carefully.
 Consider the price, the buyer's contingencies, and the closing timeline.
 Negotiating on price is an accepted part of the home selling process, so be prepared with a counteroffer.
 Once you accept an offer, the home closing process begins, typically involving your agent, a title company, the buyer's agent, and real estate lawyers.

 Pro tip:

-There are also costs associated with selling a home, such as closing costs, agent commissions, capital gains tax, and others, depending on where you live.
+Be aware of costs associated with selling a home, such as closing costs, agent commissions, capital gains tax, and others, depending on where you live.

 What are the pros and cons of selling your home on your own?

 Selling a house and managing a real estate transaction can be a complex, challenging task.
-Yes, you'll save on paying the agent's commission, but do you have the time, energy, and expertise required to handle the complexities of a real estate transaction on your own?
+You'll save on paying the agent's commission, but do you have the time, energy, and expertise required to handle the complexities of a real estate transaction on your own?
 Consider all the pros and cons of trying to sell your house on your own.

 Quote homeowners insurance online or call for advice